U.S. charges 3 NYU researchers in Chinese bribery case

 "As alleged, this is a case of inviting and paying for foxes in the henhouse," Manhattan U.S. Attorney Preet Bharara said in a statement.
 The alleged theft of research "is a serious crime and will not be tolerated by this office."

-In addition to the bribery conspiracy count, Zhu was also charged with falsifying records in connection with a grant from the National Institutes of Health that a prosecutor said was worth $4 million.

-Prosecutors said Zhu and Yang were arrested at their homes in New York on Sunday, while they said Li is believed to have flown to China on May 10 before charges were brought.
-Li could not immediately be located for comment.
+Prosecutors said Zhu and Yang were arrested at their homes in New York on Sunday, while they said Li is believed to have flown to China before charges were brought.

+A lawyer for Zhu declined comment on Monday, while attorneys for the other two defendants could not be reached.
+A call to United Imaging went unanswered after normal business hours in China.

+The case comes amid heightened concern of Chinese theft of U.S. trade secrets.

 NYU was not named in the complaint, which says the three individuals worked at a New York-based university research medical center.
 But a spokeswoman for the university confirmed the three defendants worked at the NYU Langone Medical Center.